k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/Operating.md

     </tr>
     <tr>
       <td><code>--git-authorship=</code></td>
-      <td>Allows you to the Git AUTHOR and COMMITTER name and email.
+      <td>Allows you to set the Git AUTHOR and COMMITTER name and email.
 The value is to be passed in as "name:email".</td>
     </tr>
   </tbody>
 </table>